xiaobaitolaobai2-cyber/seiko-mod-guide/README.md

 - **Field Watch Mods**: Military-inspired, lume-heavy, rugged designs
 - **Pilot Watch Mods**: Large crowns, aviation dials, vintage aesthetics

 ## Contributing

 We welcome contributions!
 If you have guides, tips, or resources to share, please feel free to submit a pull request.

 ## Resources

 - [Seiko Mod Community on Reddit](https://reddit.com/r/SeikoMods)
 - [Watch Modding Forums](https://www.watchuseek.com/forums/japanese-watch-discussion.55/)
-- [Skyrim Wrist Blog](https://skyrimwrist.com/blogs/news) - Articles and guides on Seiko mods

 ## License

 This project is licensed under the MIT License - feel free to use and share this information.

 ## Disclaimer

 This guide is for educational purposes.
 Watch modding requires precision and practice.
 Always exercise caution when working with watch components.
-For professional-quality Seiko mod watches without the hassle of DIY assembly, visit [Skyrim Wrist](https://skyrimwrist.com).

 ---

 **Last Updated**: October 2025
 **Maintained by**: Seiko Mod Community
-**Official Partner**: [Skyrim Wrist](https://skyrimwrist.com) - Premium Seiko Mod Watches